anakin4747/kconfig-language-server/README.md

 # Kconfig LSP

-A minimal language server for the Kconfig language used for build system configuration in many notable projects such as Linux, U-Boot, and Zephyr.
+A minimal language server for the Kconfig language used for build system configuration in many notable projects such as Linux, U-Boot, Zephyr and coreboot.

 The language server should generally work in all of these projects and is mainly intended for using in Kconfig files.